klappi112/auto-annotated-portfolio/content/pages/info.md

     colors: colors-f
     backgroundSize: full
     text: >+

-      # Hey I’m a developer.
-I’ve been born and raised in the world, and that’s
+      Hey, I’m Tessa.
+Reality star, model, and vegan activist.
+Born and raised in the world, and that’s where I’m based.
+Legendary Ex-GNTM, ex-this, ex-that—but always 100% me.
+When I’m not in front of the camera or fighting for animal rights, I’m probably enjoying a plant-based feast.
-      also where I’m based.
-I’m currently a free agent, ex-this, ex-that, ex-super big name.
-When I’m not coding, writing or creating, I eat cereals.
-I have a dog, check her out [@mygod](https://www.stackbit.com/).
+      Check out my journey @tessa.bergmeier

     media:
       type: ImageBlock